Policies & Procedures

 Non-Discrimination

-Birchwood University admits students of any race, color, sex, age, marital status, nondisqualifying disability to the extent of the law, religion, creed, national or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to the student at the university and does not discriminate in the administration of its educational policies, admissions policies, or another university- administered programs.
+Birchwood University admits students of any race, colour, sex, age, marital status, nondisqualifying disability to the extent of the law, religion, creed, national or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to the student at the university and does not discriminate in the administration of its educational policies, admissions policies, or another university- administered programs.

 Anti-Hazing